deathbeds/pidgy/pidgy/weave.md

             lines = text.splitlines() or ['']
             if not lines[0].strip(): return F"""<!--\n{text}\n\n-->"""
             try:

+Try to replace any jinja templates with information in the current namespace and show the rendered view.

                 template = exporter.environment.from_string(text, globals={
                     **vars(builtins), **vars(operator),
                     **getattr(IPython.get_ipython(), 'user_ns', {})